 The Connecticut Paraeducator Coalition is fighting to improve student learning by providing adequate resources to paraeducators across the state.

-Click here to contact legislators and urge them to invest in our students by investing in paraeducators!
+Contact your legislators today and urge them to invest in paraeducators by including funding for paraeducators in the budget!

 Paraeducators play an essential role in educating our kids.
 They often have the closest relationships with students and work with those who need the most support, however, they are rarely prioritized.
 Pay rates, health care coverage, retirement benefits and professional development opportunities are substandard.
 They can also encounter safety issues when working with students who have behavioral issues.